-During the financial year the Group considers that it has only operated in two segment, being the continued exploration and evaluation of mineral interests in Cote D'Ivoire and the withdrawal of all activities in Tanzania (2017 - Tanzania).
+During the financial year the Group considers that it has only operated in one segment, being the continued exploration and evaluation of mineral interests in Cote D'Ivoire.
+In the prior year, the Group considered Tanzania as another segment.

 (b) Segment information provided to the Board